StevenRCE0/Monterey-icons-for-Catalina/README.md

 Click on ``applyIcons.command``

 It will ask you for your password to copy the files, enter it and all the files will be copied

+It should create a Backup folder in the script's directory.

+## Restore

+Click on ``restoreIcons.command``, grand it permissions and it should be back in good old style...

+Make sure you have Backup folder generated and in its currect location.